ProtonMC/Proton/docs/CONTRIBUTING.md

 * Create your Mixin and add whatever you want to it.
 * Add your Mixin(s) to the Mixin configuration file `proton.mixins.json`.
 * Run the Gradle `check` task to check if you forgot any `@FromModule` annotations.
     * If you forgot some, add them in.
-If two modules need an injection is the same place - make two separate injection methods and have a different `@FromModule` on each.
+If two modules need an injection in the same place - make two separate injection methods and have a different `@FromModule` on each.
 * If your Mixin isn't specific to one module, pass `ProtonModule.class` to the `@FromModule` annotation.
     * Another solution will be worked on later.